HK

 Domain 6: Compassion Is Now a Board Exam Topic

 The most striking change in FOMCD 2026 is the renaming of Domain 6.
 Previously focused on professionalism, it is now titled "Professionalism and Compassion in the Practice of Osteopathic Medicine."
-The revision expands the domain to include explicit requirements around compassionate behavior, humanistic conduct, and — notably — the consideration of spirituality and belief systems in healthcare.
+The revision expands the domain to include explicit requirements around compassionate behavior, humanistic conduct, and the consideration of spirituality and belief systems in healthcare.

 Assembly-line medicine does not have time for this.
-A physician managing a panel of 2,500 patients with twelve-minute appointments cannot demonstrate the competency that Domain 6 of FOMCD 2026 requires.
+A physician managing 2,500 patients with twelve-minute appointments cannot demonstrate the competency that Domain 6 of FOMCD 2026 requires.
 A concierge osteopathic physician who controls their own schedule and spends real time with each patient can — and must, per the standards of their training.

 What Humanistic Behavior Looks Like in Practice

-FOMCD 2026's expanded language on humanistic behavior is specific.
-It requires physicians to demonstrate respect for patient dignity and autonomy, to communicate with honesty and empathy, to acknowledge the limits of their knowledge, and to treat patients as collaborators in their own care rather than passive recipients of professional judgment.
+FOMCD 2026's expanded language on humanistic behavior requires physicians to demonstrate respect for patient dignity and autonomy, to communicate with honesty and empathy, to acknowledge the limits of their knowledge, and to treat patients as collaborators in their own care.
+In an osteopathic practice, this translates to visits where you are asked not just about your symptoms, but about your life — your work, your stress, your sleep, what makes the pain better or worse, and what matters most to you about your health.

 Social Determinants of Health: The Context That Medicine Ignored

-This represents a direct return to the philosophy of Andrew Taylor Still, who practiced medicine in Missouri in the late nineteenth century and consistently treated patients in the context of their full lives rather than as isolated biological specimens.
-Still's original osteopathic principles were explicitly holistic — the social and environmental context of a patient's life was never separate from the clinical question.
+The 2026 framework requires DOs to assess and address social determinants as a standard component of clinical practice.
+This represents a direct return to the philosophy of Andrew Taylor Still, who consistently treated patients in the context of their full lives.
 FOMCD 2026 formalizes that insight within the modern competency framework.

 Digital Health Literacy: What Competent Care Looks Like in 2026

-The competency requirement here is not that DOs uncritically embrace every digital health technology.
-It is that they can evaluate these tools critically, use the ones that support good patient care, and maintain the clinical judgment to recognize when an algorithm is wrong — or when a patient's lived experience contradicts what the data suggests.
+FOMCD 2026 formally integrates digital health competencies — including telehealth, augmented intelligence, and the ability to evaluate and apply digital health tools within clinical practice.
+The competency requirement is not that DOs uncritically embrace every digital health technology, but that they can evaluate these tools critically and maintain the clinical judgment to recognize when an algorithm is wrong — or when a patient's lived experience contradicts what the data suggests.
+For a deeper look at how AI is actively reshaping the evidence base for osteopathic care, see how AI is validating OMT in 2026.

 Person-Centered Clinical Skills: The Examination as Diagnosis

 One of the most practically significant changes in FOMCD 2026 is its expanded codification of person-centered competencies in core clinical skills: physical examination, physician-patient communication, medical interviewing, and patient education.
-These are not new skills — every physician is expected to possess them.
-What is new is the explicit standard to which FOMCD 2026 holds DOs accountable.

 What You Should Expect from a DO in 2026

 You should expect a physician who has time for you.
 Not because it feels nicer, though it does.
 Because the competencies defined in FOMCD 2026 cannot be demonstrated in a twelve-minute appointment.
-They require presence, attention, and the willingness to understand your health in full rather than in fragments.

 If you want to understand how osteopathic manipulative treatment fits into the broader whole-person approach that FOMCD 2026 defines, start there.
-And if you want to experience what a practice built around these standards actually looks like, come in for an evaluation.

 The standard is whole-person care.
 The practice reflects it.